LT4CPR/2026_aacl_workshop/shared_task/OVERVIEW.md

 Formats are specified in full in **`DATA_FORMAT.md`**.

-Corpus scale, across the ten documents:
+Scale of the training release:

 | | |
 | --- | --- |